github/docs/content/actions/hosting-your-own-runners/managing-access-to-self-hosted-runners-using-groups.md

    **Warning**

-   {% indented_data_reference reusables.github-actions.self-hosted-runner-security spaces=3 %}
+   {% indented_data_reference reusables.actions.self-hosted-runner-security spaces=3 %}

    For more information, see "[About self-hosted runners](/actions/hosting-your-own-runners/about-self-hosted-runners#self-hosted-runner-security-with-public-repositories)."